Dinesh's Stupid Movie

 He finally got around to the wall his last year in office.
 Total new wall across a 2,000 mile border completed during the entire Trump presidency: 47 miles.

 Yeah, it's a total baffler how a president who spent four years ignoring his base could have lost.

-Imagine if Ronald Reagan, after running in 1980 on winning the Cold War and slashing taxes, had gotten into office and started bleating about our "inordinate fear of communism," instead of opposing the Soviets at every turn and driving The New York Times to fits of apoplexy?
-What if he'd left the top tax rate at 70% and suddenly started releasing criminals recommended by Kim Kardashian?
+Imagine if Ronald Reagan, after running in 1980 on winning the Cold War and slashing taxes, had gotten into office and started bleating about our "inordinate fear of communism," instead of opposing the Soviets at every turn.
+What if instead of slashing taxes, he'd left the top tax rate at 70%?
+What if he’d started releasing criminals to impress Kim Kardashian?
 And, for the cherry on top, suppose he'd turned his presidency over to his bimbo daughter and nimrod son-in-law?

-Instead of a 49-state landslide and two decades of peace and prosperity, we'd have gotten a D'Souza conspiracy movie about how the Democrats cheated.
+Instead of a 49-state landslide followed by two decades of peace and prosperity, we'd have gotten Walter Mondale and a D'Souza conspiracy movie about how the Democrats cheated.